-On April 10, 2018, the U.S. Department of Housing and Urban Development (HUD) allocated nearly \$28 billion in Community Development Block Grant for Disaster Recovery (CDBG-DR) funds appropriated by the Further Additional Supplemental Appropriations for Disaster Relief Requirements Act of 2018 (Public Law 115-123, approved February 9, 2018).
+On April 10, 2018, the U.S. Department of Housing and Urban Development (HUD) allocated nearly \$28 billion in Community Development Block Grant disaster recovery (CDBG-DR) funds appropriated by the Further Additional Supplemental Appropriations for Disaster Relief Requirements Act of 2018 (Public Law 115-123, approved February 9, 2018).
 Of those \$28 billion, HUD allocated \$10.03 billion to address unmet needs from disasters that occurred in 2017; \$2 billion for enhanced or improved electrical power systems in Puerto Rico and the U.S. Virgin Islands; and \$12 billion for mitigation activities.
-The amount of funds for mitigation activities was later increased to \$15.9 billion after HUD completed an assessment of unmet needs and awarded funding to a total of eighteen
+The amount of funds for mitigation activities was later increased to \$15.9 billion after HUD completed an assessment of unmet needs and awarded funding to a total of eighteen (18) grantees through a newly created Community Development Block Grant - Mitigation (CDBG-MIT) Program.